RoboJackets/pcb-contest/CONTEST.md

 ### EAGLE
 To install EAGLE, go to the [AutoDesk education software website](https://www.autodesk.com/education/edu-software/overview?sorting=featured&page=1), create an account, and install the education version of EAGLE.

-If you are new to EAGLE and PCB design, we encourage you to look at the various [RoboJackets EAGLE resources](#robojackets-eagle-resources).
+If you are new to EAGLE and PCB design, we encourage you to look at the various [RoboJackets EAGLE resources](#robojackets-eagle-resources) before you continue further.

 ### Design Brainstorming
 If you are having trouble coming up with a design idea, a good resource is [Adafruit](https://www.adafruit.com) or [Sparkfun](https://www.sparkfun.com).
 Both have tutorials for various projects for inspiration.
 In addition, all of their designs are open source.
 Sometimes it is also useful to think of your design at a component level, so we have listed some components that you might consider using.
 By no means is the list below comprehensive, and there’s not a requirement for including any of these in your design.